 It is a collection of quantities for every produced item indicating its stage.
 MPS is formulated from customer’s orders or demand forecasts.
 The MPS system’s input is then broken down into specific component needs.
 MPS is the critical component that supports the MRP, so many companies go for a trial run to check the compatibility of MPS with MRP.

 2) Inventory Status File (ISF):

-Every item in the inventory is has a file that gives complete and up to date information.
+Every item in the inventory has a file that gives complete and up to date information.
 It contains details about on-hand quantities, requirements, scheduled delivery and re-order data.
 It also includes information such as safety stock levels, scrap allowances and lead times.

 3) Bill of Materials (BOM):

-- One of the primary material requirements planning objectives is that it reduces inventory.
+- One of the primary material requirements planning objective is that it reduces inventory.
 It accurately determines the required materials for every product.
 As a result, it helps the company procure materials as and when needed and avoids excessive build-up.

 - It identifies materials quantities, timings, avail-abilities, procurement and actions required to meet deadlines.
 It aids in avoiding delay in production and indicates the due date of the customer’s job order.

 - One of the best material requirements planning objectives is that it improves coordination among the employees.
 It helps in achieving an uninterrupted flow of inventory through the production line.
 MRP strategically enhances the efficiency of the production system.